-All official Graduate School forms are accessible electronically at https://grad.uga.edu/index.php/current-students/forms/ or at https://gradstatus.uga.edu/Forms/.
+All official Graduate School forms are accessible electronically at https://grad.uga.edu/index.php/current-students/forms/.

 PLEASE NOTE: when submitting any forms to the Graduate School via Grad Status, students should manually select their home department or school, and not ICON, to route forms correctly.